Chemtrails at Osaka Kansai International (KIX)

 Are there chemtrails at Osaka Kansai International today?

 ChemTracker monitors real-time atmospheric conditions above Osaka Kansai International (KIX) to predict contrail formation.
-Currently, 0 of 8 pressure levels show conditions favorable for contrail formation — indicating none likelihood of persistent trails above this airport.
+Currently, 3 of 8 pressure levels show conditions favorable for contrail formation — indicating moderate likelihood of persistent trails above this airport.

 Why do planes at Osaka Kansai International leave trails?